 (Guest blog written for the Arizona Hospital and Healthcare Association)

-In today’s increasingly interconnected digital world, how can we best insure that our health data is safe?
+In today’s increasingly interconnected digital world, how can we best ensure that our health data is safe?
 Healthcare data breaches happen, including locally.
 Fewer than two years ago, one of Arizona’s largest healthcare providers experienced a breach that exposed the personal information of as many as 3.7 million Arizona patients and employees, reinforcing the need for all of us to be more rigorous and proactive.
 Hospitals AND patients must do more!
 Here are 7 steps to improve our defenses.

 1. Analyze the risk landscape